Supply Chain Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for supply chain roles in Washington DC?

 Federal contractors are among the most active sponsors for supply chain roles in DC.
-Companies like Leidos, Booz Allen Hamilton, SAIC, and Deloitte regularly file H-1B petitions for procurement analysts, logistics managers, and operations specialists.
+Companies like Leidos, Booz Allen Hamilton, SAIC, and Deloitte regularly file H-1B visa petitions for procurement analysts, logistics managers, and operations specialists.
 The General Services Administration and Department of Defense also create indirect demand by contracting supply chain work to firms that sponsor international talent.

 Which visa types are most common for supply chain professionals in Washington DC?

 The H-1B is the most common visa for supply chain roles in DC, particularly for positions requiring a bachelor's degree in supply chain management, industrial engineering, or operations research.
-Candidates with Canadian or Mexican citizenship may qualify for TN status under the USMCA.
+Candidates with Canadian or Mexican citizenship may qualify for TN visa status under the USMCA.
 Those with advanced degrees may also explore EB-2 or EB-3 immigrant visa pathways if an employer is willing to sponsor permanent residence.

 How to find supply chain visa sponsorship jobs in Washington DC?